Luke Gazdic

 Luke Gazdic (born July 25, 1989) is a Canadian former professional ice hockey winger.
 Gazdic was selected 172nd overall in the 2007 NHL Entry Draft by the Dallas Stars.
 He played for the Edmonton Oilers and New Jersey Devils during his National Hockey League (NHL) career.
 Gazdic mainly played as an enforcer.
+Since 2023, he has served as an analyst for NHL on Sportsnet.

 Playing career

 On September 29, 2013, Gazdic was claimed on waivers by the Edmonton Oilers from the Dallas Stars.

 Playing on opening night of the 2013–14 NHL season, Gazdic made his NHL debut on October 1, 2013, and scored his first NHL goal at 2:21 of the first period past Winnipeg Jets' goalie Ondrej Pavelec, to record the first goal of the 2013–14 Edmonton Oilers season.
-He made eight points in his time with the Oilers, playing as an enforcer with a fierce reputation.
+He made eight points in his time with the Oilers, playing as an enforcer.

 On July 5, 2016, having left the Oilers as a free agent, Gazdic agreed to a one-year, two-way deal with the New Jersey Devils.
 He appeared in 11 games throughout the 2016–17 season with the Devils.

 On July 2, 2017, Gazdic returned to Canada as a free agent in signing a one-year, two-way deal with the Calgary Flames.
 Gazdic was reassigned to the AHL with affiliate, the Stockton Heat for the duration of the 2017–18 season.
 In 61 regular season games, he contributed with 1 goal and 2 points while posting 59 penalty minutes.

 As a free agent from the Flames, and with no NHL contract over the summer, Gazdic joined the San Diego Gulls training camp on a try-out and later made the AHL opening night roster for the 2018–19 season.
 He made 20 appearances with the Gulls posting 3 goals and 7 points.
 In the following off-season, Gazdic opted to continue his tenure with the Gulls agreeing to a one-year contract on August 14, 2019.
 In June 2021, Gazdic announced his retirement.

 Personal life

 His brothers Benjamin and Mark are also ice hockey players.
 His father, Mike Gazdic, was drafted in 1978 NHL Amateur Draft by the Buffalo Sabres.

+Gazdic is related to his former Oilers teammate Connor McDavid through McDavid's marriage to Gazdic's date’s cousin, Lauren Kyle; Gazdic had set the couple up on a blind date.